 The picture above shows where the fault is.
 You can only find this problem by removing the fan speed controller from the wall.
 One of the red speed control wires has come loose.
 As the client already wants a new fan controller we will be replacing it anyway.

 Now depending on the age of your house, your wires may be different colors and different cables.
 They could be all single cores or they can all be twin cores.
-As long as you replace the same cables into the same terminals all will be good.
+As long as you replace the same cables with the same terminals all will be good.

 The new fan controller portion should already be wired up in the back of the switch.
 There will be a terminal block that should be marked power in and fan.
 Make sure to read the instructions that come with your fan controller to identify these terminals.